Computer history - 1986

 Eric Thomas developed the first Listserv in 1986.

-Reynold Johnson receives the National Medal of Technology from U.S. President Ronald Reagan for developing the IBM 350 RAMAC (Random Access Method of Accounting and Control) disk file, that helped make possible on-line computing systems.
+Reynold Johnson received the National Medal of Technology from U.S. President Ronald Reagan for developing the IBM 350 RAMAC (random-access method of accounting and control) disk file that helped make possible online computing systems.

-The first cyber law was the Computer Fraud and Abuse Act, enacted in 1986.
+The first cyber law was the Computer Fraud and Abuse Act, enacted in the United States in 1986.

 The Erlang functional programming language was released in 1986.